 How long does it take to complete?

 This depends on the method of delivery.
 Some schools opt to allow their pupils to work independently through the Certificate in lessons and home learning.
-In such cases more able pupils will complete the Certificate in 1-2 hours and all pupils should be able to complete it within 3.
+In such cases most pupils are able to complete it within 3 hours.